-The Table below shows a summary of the expected additional cancer detection (in women of different breast density), effect on the false positive recall rate, and type of cancers seen using screening imaging methods after standard 2D mammography.
+The Table below shows a summary of the expected additional cancer detection (in women of different breast density), effect on the false positive recall rate, and impact on interval cancer reduction using screening imaging methods after standard 2D mammography.

 © DenseBreast-info.org and Dr. Wendie Berg